The Nine-to-Five Scam Brainwashed into Thinking 9 to 5 Hours Are Best

 When talking about a nine-to-five, we refer to the typical eight-hour-a-day, five-day-a-week workday, adding up to a forty-hour-per-week workweek.
 Most nine-to-fivers only work during the week and have weekends off.

-A lot of other businesses followed that same model.
-Now, most office jobs are considered nine-to-five jobs, even if they start at varying times.
+Today, most office jobs with set schedules and weekends off are considered nine-to-five jobs, even if they start at varying times.

-On the surface, it seems like a sweet gig.
+On the surface, the nine-to-five sounds like a sweet gig.

 What is the Nine to Five Scam?